dmgolembiowski/docker-opencythrust-3.7/README.md

 # Opencythrust-3.7 for Docker
 > A helpful Dockerfile for developers looking to prototype an OpenCV-Python for version 3.7, then rewrite the final version in Rust.
-It leverages the [opencv-rust](https://github.com/twistedfall/opencv-rust) by twistedfall and kali, as well as [opencv-python](https://github.com/skvark/opencv-python) while simultaneously making the build process for the development environment 100% pain-free!
+It leverages the [opencv-rust](https://github.com/twistedfall/opencv-rust) by twistedfall and kali, [opencv-python](https://github.com/skvark/opencv-python), and others (see Credits).
+It tries to make the environment setup process 100% pain-free!

 This Docker pod would not be possible without mikigom's game-changing [pull request](https://github.com/janza/docker-python3-opencv/pull/28) which allows for an OpenCV-contrib